chkware/chkware.github.io/docs/05-reference.md

 :::

+This page describes some key concepts before you use **chkware**.
+There are two parts to this tool.

+1. The command line tool that you can run as `chk http`
+2. The test specification files: those you write in YAML, have extension `.chk`.

+### Test specifications

-All `.chk` file is a valid YAML file.
-We are using this specific extension so these files do not make you confuse in typical project layout.
+Test specification files are written in YAML, having file extension `.chk`.
+So, before you start writing any specs, you should have a proper introduction to YAML, if you do not have already.
+Here is a fine [YAML cheatsheet](https://quickref.me/yaml) to grasp some knowledge.We are using this specific extension (`.chk`) so these files do not make you confuse in typical project layout.

+> In the future evolution path of **chkware** we are going to introduce more and more specification options and specification types and versions.

+Let’s first get you introduced to the (till now) only specification format supported by **chkware**, the Http specification format.
+As mentioned in the introduction page **_Create reusable offline http request specification._**, the Http specification format is how you express a Http request format.
+Following are some examples by case to write Http specification file.

+---

 Following yaml blocks can be used to identify different section of a Http specification file.